Dan-Lucian/todo-app/README.md

-# todo-app synced with Firebase
+# todo-app synced with Firebase and a cookie

 nothing special here